VillageSoftware/SQLab/README.md

 ## Usage

+	Compare the results from two SQL files: sqlab File1.sql File2.sql

-	sqlab File1.sql File2.sql
+	Compare only the first 4 columns from each file: sqlab File1.sql File2.sql --only 4

 ## Behaviour

 The script will run both of the specified SQL files on the database and then write all results to a CSV format in memory.
 It can handle multiple batches of results, accumulating them into one set.

-When finished, the CSV files are compared, first for the Count of results, then line-by-line.
+When finished, the CSV files are compared, for the count of results, and line-by-line.
+If one file has fewer results than the other, then the lower number is the number of rows that will be checked.

 If a difference is encountered, the program will still continue to compare the other rows.